maluco456/todolist/README.md

 # todolist
-To do list with HTML5, CSS, JavaScript native and localStorage
+To do list with HTML5, CSS, Vanilla JavaScript and localStorage

 # about
 You can download and open the index HTML, to check how it works, you will be able to add or remove items from the list,